A rare plant found in Texas and Mexico could be listed as an endangered species

 The proposal includes a plan to designate nearly 700 acres in two Texas counties as “critical habitat” for the rare milkweed.

-Best said the plant spends “most of its time in dormant condition,” in walnut-size tubers underground — that’s part of what makes it a challenge to know everywhere that the plant is.
-The plant has adapted, he said, to the region that is often in drought and has wide variations in rainfall.
+Best said the plant spends “most of its time in dormant condition,” in walnut-size tubers underground — that is part of what makes it a challenge to know everywhere the plant is.
+He said the plant has adapted to a region that is often in drought and has wide variations in rainfall.

 “The plant just endures these long droughts … and then you just get that perfect rain,” he said.
-That’s when the plant can grow above the surface and flower.
+That is when the plant can grow above the surface and flower.

 Like other species of milkweeds, it can aid pollinators such as bees, butterflies and wasps that visit the plant to drink the nectar.
-Best noted that there are some anecdotal reports of Monarch butterfly larva feeding on the prostrate milkweed’s leaves, but the plant is so rare that it’s hardly an “important larval host.”
+Best noted that there are some anecdotal reports of monarch butterfly larvae feeding on the prostrate milkweed’s leaves, but the plant is so rare that it’s hardly an “important larval host.”

-“From the point of view of monarchs or pollinators at a large scale, it may not be the most important plant — but it is important to their own little space,” said Scott Hoffman Black, executive director of the Xerces Society for Invertebrate Conservation, adding that it may provide a food source for local insects.
+Scott Hoffman Black, executive director of the Xerces Society for Invertebrate Conservation, said that “from the point of view of monarchs or pollinators at a large scale, it may not be the most important plant — but it is important to their own little space.”
+Black added that it may be a food source for insects.

 Sign up for the latest news about climate change, energy and the environment, delivered every Thursday